-Your top 3 RNA-seq quantification and differential expression tools
+Best bioinformatics software for RNA-seq quantification and differential expression

 RNA-sequencing is progressively replacing microarrays for the study of transcriptomes, and comparison of gene expression.
 One advantage of this technique is the ability to identify and quantify the expression of isoforms and unknown transcripts.

-To help you perform your experiments in the best conditions, we are closing our series of surveys on RNA-sequencing by asking OMICtools members to choose their favorite quantification and differential expression tools.
+To help you perform your experiments in the best conditions, we are closing our series of surveys on RNA-sequencing by asking the OMICtools community to choose the best quantification and differential expression tools.

 RNA quantification and differential expression